rathiankit03/Airalo/README.md

 # Airalo Automation Testing

-This repository contains an automation testing suite for the Airalo using [Playwright](https://playwright.dev/).
+This repository contains an automation testing suite for the Airalo using [Playwright](https://playwright.dev/) Typescript.
 The tests are organized into UI and API categories.
 The project utilizes the PageFactory design pattern to manage and organize page objects.

 ## Table of Contents